NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1TriggerProjection.md

 ---

-title: "Rivet::TriggerProjection"
+title: 'class Rivet::TriggerProjection'
-summary: "Base class for projections returning a bool corresponding to a trigger. "
+description: "Base class for projections returning a bool corresponding to a trigger. "

 ---